From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 Overshadowing all other attractions in the Carrizo Plain, the wildflowers put on a dazzling show.
 Hillside daisies, goldfields, and blue valley phacelia revive the place, filling it with vivid orange, yellow, and blue shades.
 The most popular places to see the wildflowers blooming in the Carrizo Plain are Overlook Hills and the boardwalk along Soda Lake.

-Keep in mind, though, that the area is remote.
+TIP: Keep in mind, though, that the area is remote.
 Restroom and other facilities are available only at the Goodwin Education Center, which is open Thursday through Sunday from 9 am to 4 pm.
-So, bring plenty of water and avoid other road trip mistakes that sadly are not so rare in this secluded area of California.
+So, bring plenty of water and try to avoid common road trip mistakes that sadly are not so rare in this secluded area of California.